-homeWelcome to my Eldar website, which showcases my growing collection of extensively converted Eldar miniatures for Games Workshop's Warhammer 40,000 tabletop wargame.
+homeWelcome to my Eldar website, which showcases my collection of extensively converted Eldar miniatures for Games Workshop's Warhammer 40,000 tabletop wargame.
 In this site you'll find loads of pictures of my conversions as well as information on how they have been put together and other resources that you may find useful.

 This is the homepage of the site; check here for information about updates to the site and other news.
 You can browse to the other parts of the site using the menu bar above.